Handbook

 Guidelines for Potential Consequences:

 a.
-First Offense: Conference with Dean, confiscation of phone.
+First Offense: Confiscation of phone.

 c.
 Third Offense: Phone to be picked up by parent/guardian, and parent/guardian meeting.

-Disruptive behavior at school locations or at school sponsored activities is prohibited.
-Disruptive behavior means acts that disrupt, interfere with or threaten to disrupt the educational process or school functions, including, but not limited to horseplay, disobedience, disrespectful behavior, inappropriate language, instigating a school disruption, discrimination or defiance of authority, or failure to report any of the aforementioned behaviors.
+8. Disruptive Behavior/Disorderly/Insubordination BehaviorDisruptive behavior at school locations or at school sponsored activities is prohibited.
+Disruptive behavior means acts that disrupt, interfere or threaten to disrupt the educational process or school functions, including, but not limited to horseplay, disobedience, disrespectful behavior, inappropriate language, instigating a school disruption, discrimination or defiance of authority, or failure to report any of the aforementioned behaviors.
 Disruptive behavior includes insubordination.
-Insubordination is defined as: Deliberate refusal to follow an appropriate direction given by a staff member.
+Students have the responsibility to follow requests and direction from staff members.
+The deliberate refusal to follow the reasonable request of a school staff member is considered insubordination.

 Guidelines for Potential Consequences: